-- 2.2.1.
-Where a third party is added in an action pending in the NCC or is involved in a closely connected action, the court will give appropriate directions with regard to the language of the action, taking into account the requirements set out at Article 2.2.2 as well as due process. - 2.2.2.
+2.2.1.
+Where a third party is added in an action pending in the NCC or is involved in a closely connected action, the court will give appropriate directions with regard to the language of the action, taking into account the requirements set out at Article 2.2.2 as well as due process and Article 6.2 of the Unidroit Principles of Transnational Civil Procedure.

+2.2.2.
 If a third party, by motion and with the court's permission, is added in the action as a claimant or a defendant, the third party is bound by the other parties' agreement in respect of the language of the proceedings.

 This does not apply in the event of a claim for contribution or indemnity, or where a third party is given notice under article 118 CCP, or where a third party has intervened.
-The court will only allow a party to be added to the action for contribution or indemnity, or under article 118 CCP, or as an intervening party, where the party to be added has consented in writing to English being the language of the proceedings, or where the other parties agree that the entire action will be dealt with in Dutch.
+The court will only allow a party to be added to the action for contribution or indemnity or under article 118 CCP or as an intervening party, a) where the party to be added has consented in writing to English being the language of the proceedings, or b) where it is likely that this party has a sufficient command of the English language, or (c) where the other parties agree that the entire action will be dealt with in Dutch.